The Healthy Road Trip Snacks You'll Want to Tote Everywhere This Summer

 RELATED: 11 of the Easiest-Ever Egg Recipes

-Chips: Chips are a road trip staple for most.
+Chips are a road trip staple for most.
 Whether you are trying to go low carb or simply want to skip the greasy, preservative-laden brands, the good news is that there are plenty better-for-you options out there now, from Trader Joe’s Jerk-Style Plantain chips to Siete Grain Free Tortilla Chips.
-Siete is now carried by CVS, which means that you can find them along your drive in 49 states across the country.

-Sour candies and gummies: For those who love peach rings, Swedish Fish, and gummies, there is a way to have your sweets and avoid a sugar crash.
-SmartSweets gummy candies have 85% less sugar than other gummy candies, even with no artificial sweeteners.
+For those who love peach rings, Swedish Fish, and gummies, there is a way to have your sweets and avoid a sugar crash.
+SmartSweets gummy candies have 85 percent less sugar than other gummy candies, even with no artificial sweeteners.
 Your kids (or you) won’t even notice the difference!

-Trail Mix and Nuts: Nut mixes can be a great snack to pick up along your drive, but most common varieties are full of sugary ingredients and artificial flavorings.
-For trail mix, pick bags that have at least 50% nuts, and aren’t dominated by chocolate-y candies and sugar-coated dried fruit.
+Nut mixes can be a great snack to pick up along your drive, but most common varieties are full of sugary ingredients and artificial flavorings.
+For trail mix, pick bags that have at least 50 percent nuts, and aren’t dominated by chocolatey candies and sugar-coated dried fruit.

 When it comes to nuts, you want to pick brands that avoid tons of preservatives and rely on msg for flavoring.
 Try Pizootz peanuts, which have a super-simple ingredient list.
 Bonus: Their flavored varieties don’t have a powdery coating, meaning your fingers will stay clean during the drive.
 Raw nuts are always a good bet, as they avoid oils and tons of salt.